 |Open Channel registration1|

 1 Open Channels require a webhook server that will accept a

 2 Named users and tags can be set client-side, via the SDK.

-The Reach API has a similar feature set to the dashboard.
-In addition to dashboard functionality, you can also use the Reach API to create callbacks using webhooks for pass events, like pass installation and uninstallation.
+The Wallet API has a similar feature set to the dashboard.
+In addition to dashboard functionality, you can also use the Wallet API to create callbacks for pass events, like pass installation and uninstallation.